mendix/docs/howto40/use-the-apply-context-property.md

 ---
 ## Description

 This section describes how to use the 'Apply context' property to constrain the objects displayed in a data or template grid.
-The related reference guide article can be found [here](https://world.mendix.com/pages/releaseview.action?pageId=9208573).

 ## Instructions